Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-01.png" alt="A bar graph showing the total count of destination cities that are domestic, EU, and non-EU" caption="Figure 1.
-Bar graph showing the total percentage of destination cities that are domestic, EU, and non-EU)" %}
+Bar graph showing the total count of destination cities that are domestic, EU, and non-EU)" %}

 The first parameter of the `ggplot()` function is the tibble or data frame containing the information we are exploring, while the second parameter reflects the “aesthetics” of the graph.
 Aesthetics, as you may recall from earlier, defines the variables in our data and how we want to map them to visual properties.
 These two are the basis of any plot.